bearmentor-community/template/specifications-web.md

 # Template Web Specifications

-Web pages are configured using React Router and integrated into Redux with Connected React Router.
+> For specific documentation, visit [azobu-projects/template-web](https://github.com/azobu-projects/template-web).

-The designs are
+The web pages are configured using React Router and integrated into Redux with Connected React Router.

 ## Public Pages